kbx81/ClimateSprinklerController/HARDWARE.md

 If you've read through the previous section, you may have already begun thinking about how you'd like to build yours. _But,_ just in case you skipped that part, I'll outline the key points you need to consider here:
  1. How many units do you need?
 Are you simply replacing a single existing thermostat or do you desire/plan to extend the capabilities of your system, as well?
  1. How many control channels do you need for your intended application?
 For example, if you're only controlling a heating system, you likely only need a single channel.
-If you have a more complex system that can (for example) heat, cool, fan, and humidify, you need at least four channels/circuits.
+If you have a more complex system that can (for example) heat, cool, fan and humidify, you need at least four channels/circuits.
 This determines how many TRIACs and/or relays you will need.
  1. If you are replacing an existing thermostat, _do you have enough wires?_ (My favorite problem!)
-If not, you may want to build a `controller` (see above) version as well as a `satellite` version (see above).
+If not, you may want to build a `controller` version as well as a `satellite` version (see above).
 As an alternative, you could build a complete version and power it with an external source through the barrel jack on the side.
-It is recommended to _not_ install the barrel jack if your HVAC system will provide power through the `R` and `C` wires.
+I recommended _not_ installing the barrel jack if your HVAC system will provide power through the `R` and `C` wires.
  1. Which sensor(s) do you wish to use?
-Are you comfortable soldering tiny parts such as the BME280/BME680, SHTC3, or TMP117 (you need a hot air station or (toaster) oven for these!)?
+Are you comfortable soldering tiny parts such as the BME280, BME680, SHTC3 or TMP117 (you need a hot air station or (toaster) oven for these!)?
 If not, is a DHT22 or thermistor accurate/consistent enough for your liking/needs?
-If not, consider a BME280, SHTC3, or TMP117 module from [Adafruit](https://www.adafruit.com/product/2652) or [Sparkfun](https://www.sparkfun.com/products/13676)!
+If not, consider a BME280, BME680, SHTC3 or TMP117 module from [Adafruit](https://www.adafruit.com/product/2652) or [Sparkfun](https://www.sparkfun.com/products/13676)!
 They can be plugged into one of the headers along the edges of the board.
-(My personal favorite is the BME280.)
+(My personal favorite is the BME680.)
  1. Do you want/need a display?
 If so, which display do you want to use?
-On the board there are headers for two different displays from Adafruit -- the [SSD1325](https://www.adafruit.com/product/2674) (grayscale, big) and the [SSD1351](https://www.adafruit.com/product/1431) (color, not big).
-It's absolutely possible to use a variety of other types of displays (even touch screens!) but the specifics of doing so are outside the scope of what I'll cover here.
+On the v2 and v3 boards there are headers for two different displays -- the [SSD1325](https://www.adafruit.com/product/2674) (grayscale, big) and the [SSD1351](https://www.adafruit.com/product/1431) (color, not big).
+If you prefer a touchscreen, there are three different boards to match three different Nextion display sizes.
+I highly recommend the [Intelligent series](https://nextion.tech/intelligent-series-introduction/) or, as a less-expensive alternative, the [Enhanced series](https://nextion.tech/enhanced-series-introduction/).
+(I'd avoid the Basic series altogether -- they're rather sluggish.)
+My personal favorites are the Intelligent series models `NX8048P070-011C` (7") or the `NX8048P050-011C` (5"); I've also built HMI configurations for the Enhanced series `NX4832K035` (3.5"), `NX8048K050` (5"), and `NX8048K070` (7"). **Note that the 3.5" board does not include any switching hardware -- as such, it can only function as a satellite.**
  1. Do you want the display to be motion-activated?
-This is especially important if it is an OLED-type of display -- they have a relatively short lifespan!
+This is especially important if it is an OLED-type of display -- they have a relatively short lifespan and can burn in!
 I used an [RCWL-0516 module](https://www.amazon.com/gp/product/B07MTWZDQZ/) to accomplish this, although a PIR sensor is suitable, as well.
-This may be attached to J7 or, if a DHT22 is not installed, the `U6` header could be used, as well (bridge pins 3 and 4 for easy mounting).
+There is a header on each board for this purpose.
 (Pro-tip: I've installed a short jumper cable with a dupont-style connector and mounted the [RCWL-0516 module](https://www.amazon.com/gp/product/B07MTWZDQZ/) into the back side of the front cover of the enclosure.
 This arrangement distances it from the PCB which allows it to function more reliably.)

 Once you have the PCBs and parts in-hand, you're ready to begin building!

 ### Construction

-The bill of materials (BoM) ([v2/WROOM](https://octopart.com/bom-tool/Y3Xc4zFl), v3/WROVER coming soon!) contains not only the list of parts, but also the component references -- it can be used to determine what parts go where on the PCB.
-This should be everything you need to complete assembly.
+The bill of materials (BoM) for each version of the board contains not only the list of parts, but also the component references -- it can be used to determine what parts go where on the PCB.
+This (as well as some patience and a steady hand) should be everything you need to complete assembly.

-The PCB is designed in a way that it has parts on both sides.
-I recommend starting with the front-facing side of the board, which is the side that has the ESP32, I/O expander, and sensors on it.
-This side has no "heavy" or otherwise particularly large parts on it, so assembling it first will make assembling the opposite side later on easier.
+Note that the PCB is designed in a way that it has parts on both sides.
+Examine it carefully and **observe that one side has only small parts** while the other side has several larger parts. **I highly recommend starting with the side of the board that has only small parts on it.** This side has no "heavy" or otherwise particularly large parts on it, so assembling it first will make assembling the side with the larger parts later on much easier.
 I use and recommend a stencil with solder paste and a hot air soldering station, so having a board that doesn't wobble (much) when it's on the desk is important.

 As you're assembling, you'll notice a number of solder jumpers on the board.
 This is a good point to discuss what they do so you can determine which ones you should bridge and how.

-#### Solder Jumpers
+#### Solder Jumpers: v2/WROOM

-##### v2/WROOM

 - JP1 to JP3: U2 (MCP23017) I2C address selection.
 These are used to modify the I2C address of the MCP23017. (*See the note below.)
 - JP4: Voltage selection for pin 3 of J4.
 Not connected by default; create a solder bridge to the voltage of your choosing if connecting an external device. **Not required for ESP32 programming.**
-- JP5: J4 pin 6 to ~ESP_RESET -- connects through C4 to the ~RESET line of the ESP32 to allow resetting from a connected serial adapter.
+- JP5: J4 pin 6 to ~ESP_RESET aka EN -- connects through C4 to the ~RESET aka EN line of the ESP32 to allow resetting from a connected serial adapter.
 - JP6: Connects the ESP32's GPIO26 pin to J4 pin 2.
 - JP7: Connects the ESP32's GPIO26 pin to J5 pin 6.
 - JP8: Voltage selection for U2 (MCP23017).
 This IC can operate with either 3.3 or 5 volts. _Use 5 volts with caution_ as the interrupt lines may put 5 volts onto the ESP32's GPIO 36 and/or 39 pins!
 This may cause undefined behavior and/or damage the ESP32.
 If using 5 volts, these pins must be configured to open drain mode on the MCP23017.
-- JP9: U3 (LMR36520) PG to ~ESP_RESET -- allows the LMR36520 to hold the ESP32 in "reset" state until the power from the buck converter has stabilized.
+- JP9: U3 (LMR36520) PG to ~ESP_RESET aka EN -- allows the LMR36520 to hold the ESP32 in "reset" state until the power from the buck converter has stabilized.
 - JP10: TMP117 Alert to MCP23017 B7.
 Not used if the TMP117 is not installed.
 - JP11: ESP32 GPIO26 to J10, SD_CS pin -- may be used if the [SSD1351](https://www.adafruit.com/product/1431) is installed and the SD card is to be used.
 - JP12: TMP117 A0 -- allows changing the I2C address of the TMP117. (*See the note below.)